Posta (company): Skjúts

 Before regular boat service was established between the islands, a special transport system was required to enable people from the different islands to exchange messages.
 This system was called Skjúts.
 It involved a Skjútsskaffari, or agent, being appointed in every village with the duty of organising a crew to transport people, letters or parcels from one village to another.

-The Skjúts system was actually introduced in around the mid-1860s, with the first Skjúts Act coming into force in 1865.
+The Skjúts system was introduced in around the mid-1860s, with the first Skjúts Act coming into force in 1865.
 Skjúts charges were laid down by the Løgting, the Faroese Representative Council, for 5 years at a time.
 There were three types of Skjúts: